An accomplice to convicted murderer Alex Murdaugh’s financial misdeeds gets seven years in prison

 Russell Laffitte was sentenced Tuesday after a jury found him guilty of six charges related to wire and bank fraud back in November.
 The ex-CEO of Palmetto State Bank became the first of the disgraced former attorney’s accomplices to face prison time following the June 2021 shooting deaths that stemmed from sprawling investigations into the Murdaugh family finances.

-The prosecution and defense also agreed that Laffitte will forfeit more than $85,000, local media reported.
+U.S. District Judge Richard Gergel also ordered Laffitte to pay more than $3 million in restitution, local media reported.
+Murdaugh will cover a piece of that sum.
 The former banker has said he will appeal the decision.

 Murdaugh is serving life without parole for killing his wife, Maggie, and their son, Paul, at the kennels on their 1,700-acre rural estate.
 Still outstanding are more than 100 other charges encompassing alleged financial crimes from insurance fraud to tax evasion.
 His trial this winter marked the swift fall from grace for a powerful family whose members served over 80 years straight as the elected prosecutors in tiny Hampton County.